Travel in classical antiquity: Rome

 Roman roads were extensive, largely to facilitate the transportation of the military.
 They suffered from lack of maintenance, at least during the Roman Republic due to the fact that more visible projects (new city-centric construction, such as aqueducts, and arena games) took precedence.
 The roads were built with few resources and had to be built to function in a variety of geographical and seasonal conditions.
 As Roman roads radiated away from towns, they became less elaborate and were sometimes paved with gravel, or markers were used to illustrate the proper path.
 This lack of attention to detail is contrasted with the uniform stone highways that generally existed near major urban centers, typically built by soldiers overseen by army engineers.
 Romans tended to build their roads without curves as often as possible.
-Contrasted with Greece, the danger of violence was less pronounced on Roman roads, due to the strong central military present in Rome.
+Contrasted with Greece, the danger of violence was less pronounced on Roman roads, due to the strong centralized military present in Rome.

 Due to the difficulty and stress of travel by land, few civilians chose to conduct long-distance travel or trade over Rome's roads.
 Instead, tax collectors, couriers, soldiers, and other government officials were primary users of the highway network.